 How Slade Began to Come Into Their Own With ‘Play It Loud’

 After a few false starts to their career, Slade released their debut in May 1969 under the name Ambrose Slade.
-Their manager, former Animals bassist Chas Chandler, later suggested they drop the first part of the name in time to release Play It Loud in November 1970.
+Their manager, former Animals bassist Chas Chandler, later suggested they drop the first part of the name in time to release Play It Loud on Nov.
+28, 1970.

 Slade always had a good ear for a cover song, dating back to their first single (a cover of the Young Rascals' "You Better Run") and they prove that here with an obscure choice.
 "Could I" first appeared on the debut album from Bread a year prior.
 They take the song and, without much alteration, twist it into pure Slade.
 "One Way Hotel" is a modest rocker, again written by Holder, Lea and Powell, that shows off some fine guitar work from Dave Hill.